 How to Fix YouTube Playback Error

-- Click the Refresh button (circular arrow near the address bar)
+- If using a browser, click the Refresh button near the address bar

 Check Your Internet Connection